 The relationship the United States has with the cannabis plant has undergone several iterations since the plant was introduced to American society in 1606 in the form of hemp.
 This volatile relationship has become a powerful pressure gauge for conversations on racial and criminal justice reform across the country.

-Hemp and slavery
+Hemp Farming and Slavery

 Prominent US forefathers like George Washington and Thomas Jefferson were two of the biggest investors in slavery and in the country’s flourishing hemp industry.
 Jefferson was even quoted saying, “Hemp is of first necessity to the wealth and protection of this country.”
 And indeed, hemp was a necessary tool during the first half of the 17th century as the first American colonies were being established.

 Eventually in 1619, the state of Virginia would pass a law making it a requirement for all colonies to grow hemp.
-As the United States began to become more established, states like New York, New Jersey, and Pennsylvania tried to establish similar laws and make hemp a requirement to grow.
-Those measures never passed and a large portion of hemp production remained in the Southern states simply because there were more slaves.
+As the United States began to become more established, states like New York, New Jersey, and Pennsylvania tried to establish similar laws to make hemp a requirement to grow.
+Those measures never passed, and a large portion of hemp production remained in the Southern states simply because there were more slaves.

 In his book, A History Of The Hemp Industry in Kentucky, historian James F. Hopkins writes, “Without hemp, slavery might not have flourished in Kentucky, since other agricultural products of the state were not conducive to the extensive use of bondsmen.
 On the hemp farm and in the hemp factories the need for laborers was filled to a large extent by the use of Negro slaves, and it is a significant fact that the heaviest concentration of slavery was in the hemp producing area.”